 Posterior Occlusal Coverage

-Should you receive treatment for an anterior open bite or vertical growth pattern, Dr. Jones will likely recommend a posterior occlusal coverage retainer.
+Should you receive treatment for an anterior open bite or vertical growth pattern, Dr. Jones and Dr. Hanson will likely recommend a posterior occlusal coverage retainer.
 Designed to be worn on the top or bottom row of teeth, it looks similar to a splint and does require that your orthodontist adjust it when ready for placement.
 You’ll be pleased to know that with this type of retainer, you will enjoy greater stability.
 Also, if your teen requires a posterior occlusal coverage retainer, it may help to regulate their vertical changes if there is any potential for underlying growth.

 Plastic Full Coverage